rahil1202/FullStack-Next-Express-PostgreSQL-Template/.github/ISSUE_TEMPLATE/custom_template.md

 ---
-name: "🎨 Theme/Design Suggestion"
+name: "\U0001F3A8 Theme/Design Suggestion"
 about: Suggest a new portfolio theme or design enhancement
 title: "[Theme] <suggested theme name>"
-labels: theme, enhancement
+labels: enhancement
+assignees: ''

 ---

 ## What is your theme or design idea?